e-Spirit/fsxa-pwa/README.md

 1. Open the terminal and if needed, navigate in your preferred directory where the project should be saved.

 2. Clone the project via the terminal command `git clone https://github.com/e-Spirit/fsxa-pwa.git`.
-After a few moments the project should appear in your directory.
+Within a few moments the project should appear in your directory.

 3. Navigate to the newly created folder with `cd fsxa-pwa`